Gymnasium of Dimitrovgrad

 The Gymnasium of Dimitrovgrad is a gymnasium secondary school in Dimitrovgrad, Russia.
 The school has a selective admissions policy.
-It was founded in 1996 by changing the status of High School Number 13.
+It was founded in 1996 by upgrading the status of High School Number 13.
 In January 2005 there were just over 1,000 students in grades 1-11 and 70 teachers.
-Despite the fabric being poorly maintained, academic standards are high.
+Despite the building being poorly maintained, academic standards are high.